 As we walk further through this field of gigantic machinery, McKelvey’s mood darkens.
 “The yard stretches way out and you can’t protect everything,” he says.
 Vicious vandals have attacked a rare Lackawanna Railroad parlor/commuter car that had been painstakingly refurbished.
 “It’s very depressing to us to see all this damage done on a car that has been through a three-and-a-half-year restoration project.
 It’s senseless.
 Apparently they climbed up a ladder and punched holes in each window down the line.
 Fortunately they didn’t throw a lot of rocks.”
 Why would someone do such a thing?

-McKelvey, who is now eighty, says he posted his own obituary on his website so they don’t “mess things up.”
+McKelvey, who is now eighty-three, says he posted his own obituary on his website so they don’t “mess things up.”
 There is a long list of memberships and achievements for this transportation historian and preservationist, author, publisher, bookseller, lecturer, canal study tour leader, and philanthropist.
 In 1989, McKelvey was a founding member of the Friends of the New Jersey Transportation Heritage Center, advocating for a way to tell the story of New Jersey’s rich transportation heritage.
 New Jersey’s credentials as the “birthplace of surface transportation technology and invention” are impressive.
 John Steven’s pioneering steam locomotive, Edison’s first electric locomotive, early electric street car technology, advances in steam navigation, the mountain climbing Morris Canal, and the first practical railroad in America are lead items in a very long list of state superlatives in the history of American transportation.
 You can see outstanding collections of New Jersey transportation exhibits... in Pennsylvania, New York, Connecticut, Maryland or Delaware.
 While there are some fine local rail attractions and sites, there is no comprehensive repository for the images and artifacts of New Jersey’s proud and irreplaceable canal, railroad and roadway heritage, which will soon oxidize into oblivion or be lost to out-of-state museums.
 In 1999, after several permutations, the state Railroad and Transportation Museum Study Commission finally authorized the development of a master plan for a Heritage Center at Phillipsburg.
 As McKelvey and scores of other dedicated volunteers anxiously awaited the official designation, Jersey politics tore the plan asunder.